tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 The most important thing here is a couple of constants: `ADMIN`, `HOOKS`, `TOTAL`, and `MEMBERS`.
-Every one of such constants represents a single portion of the contract state - as tables in databases.
+Every one of such constants represents a single portion of the contract state - as tables in a databases.
 The types of those constants represent what kind of table this is.
 The most basic ones are `Item<T>`, which keeps zero or one element of a given type, and `Map<K, T>` which is a key-value map.